So many don’t — and come to regret it.

 When you configure Gmail’s “Check mail from other accounts” (in Settings/See all settings/Accounts and import), it’ll set up POP3 access to fetch your email.
 Make sure to check “leave the email on the server” so setting this up doesn’t impact the use of your regular email provider.

 Whenever you need to access your backup email, you simply log in to this backup account at Gmail.

 I’m using Gmail as an example, but any online email service that provides the ability to fetch email from a different online provider can be used for this.

 It’s important to realize that you need to be able to access your email account in order for the backup programs to be able to access it as well.

 I do hear from people who want to back up email after they’ve lost access to it.
 That’s not how this works.
 Like any backup, it needs to be in place before you need it.

 If you’re using a desktop email program, you need to leave it running or fire it up periodically to perform its backups.

 I use Google’s Gmail for my day-to-day email activity.
 I do everything via the web interface (so does my wife).

-On a separate computer, I leave a copy of Thunderbird running.
+I back up email with a copy of Thunderbird I leave running on a separate computer.
 It’s configured to access all of our accounts via IMAP.
 As long as it’s running, it’s more-or-less continually downloading copies of email as they arrive.

 This gives me a backup.
 I can get to it even if I don’t have internet.